fireteam99/CS211-Midterm-I-Studyguide/CS211-Final-StudyGuide.md

 # CS211 Midterm I Study Guide
 ## Recent Trends In Hardware
 ### Main Components In Computer
-Include: Cpu, Memory, Bus, I/O Devices like keyboards, graphics, neworking, and storage.
+Include: Cpu, Memory, Bus, I/O devices like keyboards, graphics, neworking, and storage.
 ### Von Neumann Model
 Computers are seperated into three parts: memory, control unit, and arithmetic and logic unit.
-Moery stores data and instructions.
-The control unit fetches further instructions. the arithmetic and logic units do operations based on the instrucitons passed.
+Memory stores data and instructions.
+The control unit fetches further instructions.
+The arithmetic and logic units do operations based on the instructions passed.
 ### Basic CPU Function
 Fetch --> Decode --> Execute
 ### Running on Hardware